- Circuits:

 Professional, Regulatory and Disciplinary Bar Association of Ireland

-Michael regularly appears in all Courts in Ireland and in other tribunals, including professional disciplinary / regulatory tribunals and statutory employment law tribunals.
+Michael was called to the Bar in Michelmas Term 2010, having completed the King’s Inns Postgraduate Diploma in Legal Studies (he studied French and mathematics at undergraduate level) and the Barrister-at-Law Degree.
+He regularly appears in all Courts in Ireland and in other tribunals, including professional disciplinary / regulatory tribunals and statutory employment law tribunals.

-He is a member of the Attorney General’s and the Central Bank of Ireland’s panels of counsel and has extensive experience of State work (both court and advisory) for other State bodies, including the State Claims Agency, the Garda Síochána Ombudsman Commission, and the Data Protection Commission.
+He is a member of the Attorney General’s, the Central Bank of Ireland’s, and the Corporate Enforcement Authority’s panels of counsel and has extensive experience of State work (both court and advisory) for other bodies, including Fiosrú – Office of the Police Ombudsman (and its predecessor the Garda Síochána Ombudsman Commission), the Commissioner of An Garda Síochána, Ministers and local authorities, the State Claims Agency, and the Data Protection Commission.

 He is a member of the Professional, Regulatory and Disciplinary Bar Association of Ireland, the Employment Bar Association, the Financial Services Bar Association, the Media, Internet & Data Protection Bar Association and the Climate Bar Association.

-He has a particular interest in, and regularly undertake training in, courtroom advocacy (including litigation strategy) and witness handling, including the Keble Advanced International Advocacy Course in 2019 and regular Bar of Ireland Advanced Advocacy training.
+He has a particular interest in courtroom advocacy (including litigation strategy) and witness handling, and he completed the Keble Advanced International Advocacy Course in 2019 and now contributes as a faculty member / trainer on the Bar of Ireland’s Advanced Advocacy training and Middle Temple’s advocacy training.

 Michael’s recent or significant cases and legal work include: